swizzley/puppet-artifact/README.md

 This module will not set permissions, therefore if this is needed, a second declaration of the final resource is needed, presumably using notify meta parameter.
 ```
 file { '/home/tomcat/webapps/current.war':
   ensure  => present,
   owner   => 'tomcat',
   group   => 'apache',
   mode    => '0640',
   require => Artifact['artifact.war]',
   notify  => Service['tomcat'],
 ```

 ## Development

-Not likely to develop this further, but feel free to fork it and send a pull request if you want, if someone ever adds the ability to specify a shell provider for exec, I will change the method from a diff to an md5 comparison.
-Currently to implement that sh would have to call bash and all the quotes and whacks make it look ugly, diff works well enough for my use case.
-If you need md5 comparisions, it would look something like this:
+I plan to add permissions and package deps eventually, as well as further OS support, and perhaps even integrate as a puppet type with checksum.
+Curent version is only tested on EL6.

 ```
 onlyif   => "bash -c 'curl -sko ${swap}/${resource} ${source}/${resource} && diff <( echo $(md5sum ${swap}/${resource}) ) <( echo $(md5sum ${full_target}) )|grep -E \"<|>\"'",